Crown Assets Definition

 - Enhances Rating and Investments – A government with significant assets may be pretty well rated positively by a credit rating agency, and such acts may induce further foreign fund inflow into any economy.
 The positive rating enhances the confidence of foreign portfolio investors, and they will be assured of the financial soundness of the particular country that it wants to engage in doing business.

 Given below are some of the disadvantages that can be attributed to crown assets

 - Sale of Assets Reduces Net Worth – A government may act on reason to undertake the sale of such assets for certain purposes.
 However, the sale of assets brings down the total worth of the government.
-The government’s holding and resources will now be reduced to a smaller number prior to the sale and such acts may stand as an indication to other countries of the world that the finances of the particular country are in trouble
+The government’s holding and resources will now be reduced to a smaller number before the sale, and such acts may stand as an indication to other countries of the world that the finances of the particular country are in trouble

 - Misuse – There may be rampant corruption and misuse of such public assets by the politicians to serve their personal needs and greed and may indulge in corrupt practices.
 Such acts lower the soundness of the country and reduce foreign confidence.

 Crown assets, no doubt, tend to benefit the country.
 However, there are certain assets that the government, though owned by them, cannot undertake a sale in times of distress such as roads.

 Crown assets or the assets owned by the government tend to be an important factor contributing to enhancing the soundness, wellness of the country, thereby also building confidence among foreign investors to pump in money to any particular country.
 They tend to act as a strong backing force in times of distress and crisis.
 The government is well to do to use them efficiently and thus stand to manage the finances and resources of the country.